Here are some guidelines to help make your student visa application process smooth and successful.

 You will also need to pay an additional US$160 for the visa application fee in your country at the U.S. Embassy or Consulate or at a bank that the Embassy designates.
 Specific information on where to pay the visa application fee can be found at the web site of the U.S. Embassy in your country.

-Third, the United States is using a new non-immigrant visa application form, DS-160 that should be completed on line.
+3. Third, the United States is using a new non-immigrant visa application form, DS-160 tthat should be completed online.
 This form replaces all of the other forms.
-Instructions for completing the on line form and links to the form can be found at http://www.travel.state.gov/visa/forms/forms_4230.html The website of the United States Embassy or Consulate in your country can be found at http://www.usembassy.gov, go to the section on Visas, and read about the correct procedure currently in place for Non-immigrant visas.
+Instructions for completing the form and links to the form can be found at https://ceac.state.gov/genniv/

 Complete the DS-160 form on line completely.
 Again, remember to use the exact same order and spelling of your names as they are found in your passport.
 Then you will print them out and bring them to the Embassy when you go for your your visa interview.